insanepoet/WoWAT/README.txt

 A set of tools aiding users in building World of Warcraft Guild or Fan Sites.
 WoW Api Tools digest the RESTful API provided at http://dev.battle.net and provide the necessary functions to integrate responses into your Wordpress Site.

+HEAVILY UNDER CONSTRUCTION -- DO NOT USE ON A LIVE SITE AT THIS TIME

 == Description ==

 An integration of the Battle.net API's with an emphasis on the World of Warcraft data available.